 To be bowl eligible, NCAA Division I football teams must win at least six games during the regular season, and not have a losing record.
 They can then be invited to a bowl game.

 With a wide variety of matchups, dates, and locations, there are bowl game options for every type of college football fan.
 Ticket prices on the secondary market can range from under $40 for some of the earlier games to a couple hundred and up for the “New Year’s Six” and College Football Playoff.

-The bowl games schedule, along with the College Football Playoff bracket, should be announced on December 3, 2017.
-The College Football Playoff Selection Committee will release its final rankings of 2017 on December 3, at which time they will announce the Playoff Semifinal matchups, New Year’s Six bowl games, and final Top 25 rankings.
+The bowl games schedule, along with the College Football Playoff bracket, should be announced in early December, 2018.
+The College Football Playoff Selection Committee will release its final rankings of 2018 in December, at which time they will announce the Playoff Semifinal matchups, New Year’s Six bowl games, and final Top 25 rankings.

-Most other bowl games should be announced on Sunday, December 3 as well.
-There is a chance some games are announced prior to 12/3, but most should be announced throughout that day.
+Most other bowl games should be announced at this time as well.
+There is a chance some games are announced prior to that, but most should be announced on the same day.

 The Top-5 Most In-Demand Bowl Games of 2018-19

 The 2018-19 postseason features a host of great matchups.
 Below are the top five most in-demand bowl games, ranked by average ticket price, this bowl season:

 - Cotton Bowl (Notre Dame vs. Clemson): $452 avg. resale price